 Wash and Dry Your Feet and Toes Regularly

 Finally, the best way to avoid infections is to make sure that your feet and toes are clean.
 Thus, it’s important to take the time every day to wash and dry your toes.
 This prevents debris from collecting underneath them, and reduces warmth and moisture that are ideal for bacterial infections.

 How Do I Treat Black Toenails?

-While it’s great to know how to black toenails, if you already have them, you’ll want to know how to treat them.
+While it’s great to know how to avoid black toenails, if you already have them, you’ll want to know how to treat them.